brzl-ca/brzl-website/README.md

-# Welcome to brzl.ca
+# Bem vindos ao brzl.ca
 Bem vindos ao brzl.ca.
-Vamos escrever em pt-br neste link [aqui](readme-pt-br.md).
-O resto desta pagina sera em ingles.
+Vamos escrever em pt-br nesta pagina.
+**Welcome to brzl.ca**: we have a version in en-ca in [here](readme-en-ca.md).

 ## Qual a nossa ideia?